Missouri firefighter takes care of hummingbird that was discovered unresponsive

 A firefighter paramedic, the district revealed in the Tuesday post, had taken care of the winged creature.

-“Firefighter Paramedic Schurwan nursed this ruby throated hummingbird back to health after finding it unresponsive on the engine bay floor,” it explained.
+“Firefighter Paramedic Schurwan nursed this ruby throated hummingbird back to health after finding it unresponsive on the engine bay floor,” it explained in the post, which received hundreds of likes.

 LOUISIANA FIREFIGHTERS PERFORM 'KITTEN EXTRICATION' IN VIDEO